 As Bonham and his band rock through Led Zeppelin’s hallowed catalog, a state-of-the-art sound system and light show will enhance their live performance onstage.
 Behind them, giant screens will display futuristic art and mood-setting historical video footage and photos.
 The stunning atmosphere and powerful live performance will take concert-goers through a personal journey into Jason’s past and put them front and center at this stunning multimedia concert experience.

 On sale beginning Friday, August 20, JASON BONHAM’S LED ZEPPELIN EXPERIENCE will take place in grand theatres offering excellent sightlines, promising an epic, intimate and unforgettable night of rock n’ roll.

 Tickets are available online at Ticketmaster.com and all Ticketmaster outlets.
 For more information and to reserve tickets for JASON BONHAM’S LED ZEPPELIN EXPERIENCE visit: JBLZE DOT COM.

 Dates and Cities for the first leg of JASON BONHAM’S LED ZEPPELIN EXPERIENCE after the jump:

-On This Date in 1973: after playing the final show of three nights at Madison Square Garden, Led Zeppelin lost $180,000 in cash when a thief stole their hotel safe deposit box containing receipts from the two previous concerts.
+On This Date, July 29th, in 1973: after playing the final show of three nights at Madison Square Garden, Led Zeppelin lost $180,000 in cash when a thief stole their hotel safe deposit box containing receipts from the two previous concerts.
 The theft – a crime largely suspected to be an inside job perpetrated by employees of the hotel – was never solved.